What you need to know if you consider translating content into Bahasa Languages?

 Recognized as minority language in: East Timor, Christmas Island, Cocos (Keeling) Islands, Thailand, and Philippines.

-Influences and borrowings: Bahasa languages have been heavily influenced by Arabic, Sanskrit, Tamil, Persian, Portuguese, Chinese, Dutch, and English.
+Arabic, Sanskrit, Tamil, Persian, Portuguese, Chinese, Dutch, and English heavily influenced Bahasa languages.
 The highest number of borrowed words come from the mentioned languages.

 Jawi – Arabic alphabet is co-officially used in a few states in Malaysia, but not nation-wide, while it is co-official nation-wide in Brunei.